Ondym/MCMC/README.md

 # MCMC

 Here are the files created during the TV@J within the MCMC miniproject.
-The results and the math behind the contents of this repository are [here](https://tydenvedy.fjfi.cvut.cz/fyztyd/fyztyd/uploadsb/files/montemarkov_xx_180624_2316.pdf).
+The results and the math behind the contents of this repository are [here (CZE)](https://tydenvedy.fjfi.cvut.cz/fyztyd/fyztyd/uploadsb/files/montemarkov_xx_180624_2316.pdf).

 ## The idea behind the project